 University of Limerick.

-Dr Scanlon is an electrochemist and a leader in the field of nanomaterial self-assembly and electrochemistry at immiscible liquid-liquid or “soft” interfaces.
+Prof. Scanlon is an electrochemist and a leader in the field of electrochemistry at immiscible liquid-liquid or “soft” interfaces.
 In 2016, he was awarded a European Research Council (ERC) Starting Grant, allowing him to develop a world-class laboratory to study electrified soft interfaces for energy conversion and storage applications.

 2017-2020: Lecturer (tenured), Department of Chemical Sciences, University of Limerick, Ireland.

 2014-2016: SFI Starting Investigator.
 Department of Chemistry, University College Cork, Ireland.

 2011–2014: Postdoctoral Researcher.
 Laboratoire d'Electrochimie et Physique Analytique (LEPA), École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
 Mentor: Prof. Hubert H. Girault.

 2009–2011: Postdoctoral Researcher.
 Bioelectrochemistry and Biocatalysis Research Group, Materials and Surface Institute (MSSi), University of Limerick (UL), Limerick, Ireland.
 Mentor: Prof. Edmond Magner.